MAPF-Competition/PlanViz/PlanViz.md

 ![scenario](images/scenario.png)

-## User Interface
+## UI Options and Controls
-The user interface provides operations for user to control the scenario.
+The user interface supports a variety of operations to control and focus the display of plans.
 - `Timestep` shows the current timestep.
 - The buttons controls the progress of the plan/execution:
     - `Play`: Auto-play the plan/execution